mofcloud/docs/docs/user-guide/sync/index.md

     Sync resources of selected cloud account

     !!! tip "Iteration"
-        MofCloud team will keeps on working with optimizations.
+        Cycor team will keeps on working with optimizations.

     ![](img/en/sync-resource.png)